JayCanuck/holidaygift/README.md

   }
 }
 ```
-Then stringify the JSON and store as a `MYSTERY` environment variable.
+Then stringify the JSON and store it as a `MYSTERY` environment variable.

 User gifts can then be accessed via unique special `https://webserver/?id=<userID>` URLs, while anyone visiting the webserver without the proper ID will just get a basic holiday greeting (no gift).